Making An Acoustic Guitar Saddle

 Measuring A Blank

-We begin with a suitable bone blank that is sufficiently oversized relative to the existing saddle slot.
+We begin with a suitable bone blank that is sufficiently oversized relative to the existing saddle slot on the instrument’s bridge.

-Using a caliper to measure the length of the saddle slot we then transfer this measurement to the saddle blank.
+Using a measuring tool called a caliper, we measure the length of the saddle slot then mark the desired length on our saddle blank.

-Once drawn, the saddle is cut roughly to length.
+The saddle is cut roughly to length using a saw.

 Fitting The Saddle To The Slot

-Instruments with under saddle pickups require a slightly looser fit in order to ensure that it is able to make solid contact with the transducer.
+Instruments with under-saddle pickups require a comparatively looser fit in order to ensure that it is able to make solid contact with the transducer.

 Radiusing The Saddle

-Then it’s over to a disc sander to put a matching contour on the saddles top.
+After measuring the fingerboard’s radius (curvature), we use our radius gauge to draw the profile of the fingerboard onto the saddle blank.
+Then it’s over to a disc sander to remove material, sanding a matching contour on the saddle’s top.

 Compensating The Saddle